robe2037/tract_estimates_2000/README.md

 Note that mothers obviously need not be the same race as children, but this restriction was placed to enable these calculations at the sex by age by race level.

 We combine the 2020 population projections obtained via CCR and CTW into a final data source for use in interpolation to obtain annual population estimates.
-These data are stored in `/data/projected`.
+Projection scripts are found in `/R/03_project` and data are stored in `/data/projected`.

 ### Annual Estimate Interpolation